 As a Client Success Manager, I often advise my BL.INK clients to “begin with the end in mind” when planning their campaign strategy.
 If you know what result you want, your link management tool can give you the clarity and insight you need to create that from the very beginning.

 Marketers have too much to think about: strategy, budget, messaging, placement, branding, timing, audience…you get the idea.
-It’s common to create campaign links at the very end of the timeline, as an afterthought, since they’re often the last piece to put in place before starting a campaign.
+It’s common to create campaign links at the very end of the timeline, as an afterthought, since they’re often the last piece to put in place before a campaign begins.

 So it’s non-intuitive to be sure that the link is the first thing you think about.
 We may be biased of course, but we’ve seen how much power the link holds to deliver the insights you need.
 That’s because it’s the first part of your campaign that your target audience will see; it’s the thing that will either drive clicks or turn off your audience.